Ryderharzy/Alertara-Centralized-Login/README.md

 ## 🎯 Next Steps

+1. ✅ Add your admin user to centralized database (see Setup Instructions)
+2. ✅ Create `.env` file in your dashboard with essential values (see Setup Instructions)
-1. ✅ Copy the Pure PHP or Laravel code above to your dashboard
+3. ✅ Copy the Pure PHP or Laravel code to your dashboard
-2. ✅ Test it by logging in from https://login.alertaraqc.com
+4. ✅ Test by logging in from https://login.alertaraqc.com
-3. ✅ Verify user data displays correctly
+5. ✅ Verify user data displays correctly
-4. ✅ Deploy to production
+6. ✅ Deploy to production

-That's it!
+Done!

 ---